Date(s) - Wednesday, September 8, 2021 - Thursday, September 9, 2021

 All conference attendees must register for the conference beforehand.
 The conference is being sponsored by the The Cambridge Journal of Economics and so the registration fees are subsidised.
-Please register by booking a delegate place, see below.
+Registration will be available on this webpage shortly.
 Please note that accommodation is not included in the delegate fees and should be booked separately, see ACCOMMODATION below.

 The conference will take place in Newnham College, Cambridge CB3 9DF.
 Please note that there is limited parking onsite see the Parking in Cambridge web page and the Finding the College webpage for further directions to the College.

 Accommodation in Cambridge at this time of year is very limited and we would suggest that you book your accommodation as soon as you register your delegate place.
 There is limited accommodation available in the conference venue, which should be booked directly with Newnham College via email@example.com.
 Alternative accommodation suggestions include:

 - Doubletree Hotel (www.doubletreecambridge.com)

 - Hotel du Vin (www.hotelduvin.com/locations/cambridge/)

 CAMBRIDGE JOURNAL OF ECONOMICS